 Stages two through four have been presented in logical sequence, but in actuality they occur simultaneously.
 There is no gap of time at all between the sinner's exercise of faith and his justification before God.
 As soon as the sinner exercises faith he stands justified before God.

 We have seen that good works do not, nor ever did, save.
 Nevertheless, they are commended and exhorted throughout Scripture.
-What, then, is the relationship between salvation and good
+What, then, is the relationship between

 Ephesians 2:8-10 answers the question clearly and succinctly: